mlr-org/mlr3inferr/README.md

 ## Citing mlr3

-If we use mlr3inferr, please cite our paper:
+If you use mlr3inferr, please cite our paper:

     @misc{kuempelfischer2024ciforge,
           title={Constructing Confidence Intervals for 'the' Generalization Error -- a Comprehensive Benchmark Study},